ScripturalStudies

 ........................................

-Dogmatism can arise when believers give more weight to religious rituals.
-It happens when the symbol e supersedes the substance!
-While some rituals are not wrong, they can hinder or blind believers if adhered to without recognizing their reality.
-Rituals can be especially problematic if decreed to be followed.
+The problem of dogmatism arises when believers give more weight to religious rituals, ceremonies, and symbols than to the substance or the reality.
+While some simple rituals are not wrong in themselves, they can hinder or blind believers if adhered to without recognizing their reality.
+Rituals can be especially problematic if they are demanded to be followed.
+This is clearly shown by the scriptures below:

 “Therefore, let no one pass judgment on you...with regard to a festival or a new moon or a Sabbath.
 These are a shadow of the things to come, but the substance belongs to Christ.”
 (Col 2:16-17 ESV)